marijarin/marijarin_portfolio/README.md

 * 2006 started working in [INEOS RAS](https://ineos.ac.ru/contacts)
 * 2008 diploma of an engineer
-* 2017 PHD in polymer science
+* 2017 PHD in polymer science [my diss](https://ineos.ac.ru/files/scisecr/zharinova/diss.pdf)
 * 2017-2020 worked as a lead specialist for an oil company and then as a univesity teacher of Technical English at [USPTU](https://rusoil.net/ru?ysclid=leihgz8m2u673683214)
 * 2019-2021 worked as a freelancer copywriter
 * 2021-now has been studying Android development at [Netology](https://netology.ru/programs/android-app)

 While studying I did some projects.
-Android skills practiced in them: Room, Retrofit, Okhttp, Glide, Paging 3, Coroutines, JUnit.
+Android skills practiced in them: Room, Retrofit, OkHttp, Glide, Paging 3, Coroutines, JUnit, Hilt, Yandex MapKit.

 Here are some of them:
 * Kotlin